tdimiduk/clifun/README.md

 ```

-If you want to think in a more data oriented design, you can have clattr construct a data object for you and use it as you please.
+If you want to think in a more data oriented design, you can have clifun construct a data object for you and use it as you please.

 ```
 import attr
-import clattr
+import clifun

 @attr.s(auto_attribs=True, frozen=True)